 Let me guess.
 Your meeting participation strategies could use some help.

-The 3 meeting participation strategies
+Some meeting participation strategies

-1- Before Meeting
+1- Before Meetings

-Do your homework.
-Prepare your meetings.
+Do your homework and prepare for your meetings.

-Research the topic ahead of the meeting
+- Research the topics or projects ahead of the meetings.

-Find out who will be in the room and who will lead the show
+- Find out who will be in the room and who will lead the show.

 Listen carefully and take notes.

-Let everyone empty their chest first
+- Let most colleagues empty their chest first.

-Make your point fast.
+- Make your point fast.
 Be clear and concise.
 End on an open-ended question.

-Be prepared to take follow-up questions
+- Be prepared to take follow-up questions.

-Ask time to research anything response you don’t have at the moment
+- Ask time to research anything response you don’t have at the moment.

 Refrain from talking too much.

-- What I am trying to say is, If you speak too much, there is a chance your colleagues will take your interventions for granted.
+- What I am trying to say is, if you speak too much, there is a chance your colleagues will take your interventions for granted.
 The lesson?
 Speak only when your contribution will tip the scale.
 Otherwise, refrain from repeating what is already said.

-Complete related tasks ASAP
+- Complete related tasks ASAP.

-Keep researching solutions, tools, and breakthroughs
+- Keep researching solutions, tools, and breakthroughs.